Chinmayee770/bob_hackathon/README.md

-# BANK OF BARODA HACKATHON
+# Bank Of Baroda Hackathon

 # Walter White: Generative AI-Powered Dashboard for Enhanced Operations and Loan Approvals